Weather Warnings - Flood Warning - Moonie River

 Final Flood Warning for the Moonie River

-No significant rainfall is expected for the next few days.
+No significant rainfall is expected over the next few days.

 Moonie River downstream of Flinton: